wking/swc-assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 This last point deserves elaboration.
-Most Computer Science faculty believe this basic material is too easy to deserve a graduate credit (even though many of their students, particularly those coming from non-CS backgrounds, are no better at software development than anyone else).
+Most Computer Science faculty believe this basic material is too easy to deserve a graduate credit (even though a significant minority of their students, particularly those coming from non-CS backgrounds, have no more experience of practical software development than the average physicist).
 However,
 other departments believe that courses like this ought to be offered by Computer Science, in the same way that Mathematics and Statistics departments routinely offer service courses.